The FIFO and LIFO accounting methods as well as the Weighted Average Cost method are three methods used when accounting for inventory.

 This equates to a cost of $1.06 per lollypop ($1,059/1,000 lollypops).

 The weighted average cost method is most commonly used in manufacturing businesses where inventories are piled or mixed together and cannot be separated or differentiated from each other, such as with chemicals or oils.

 For example, chemicals bought two months ago cannot be differentiated from those bought yesterday, as they are all mixed together.

 So we just work out a weighted average cost for all the chemicals we have in our possession.

 FIFO vs LIFO vs Weighted Average Around the World

 Generally accepted accounting principles in the United States allow for the use of all three inventory methods.

-At the same time, the LIFO method is disallowed in non-US countries (it is disallowed under International Financial Reporting Standards, which are the accounting standards that most of the world uses).
+However, the LIFO method is disallowed in non-US countries (it is disallowed under International Financial Reporting Standards, which are the accounting standards most of the world uses).